 Students walk the length of the beach approaching each groyne from either the North side or the South side.
 At each groyne, students stay above the swash zone and look at the accumulation of sediment on both sides of the groyne.
 They measure the drop from the top of the groyne to the sediment on both the North and the South sides.
-Their results table may now look like:

 It is possible that longshore drift is dominant from one direction (N-S or S-N) but it is also possible that a variation of results may be obtained.

 Students return to their data sheet and look at the Drop North Side and Drop South Side columns.
 Whichever column has the smallest drop, that is the direction of longshore drift at that particular groyne.
 It is now helpful if students add the letter N or S against the number in the Difference column to indicate whether drift is from the North or the South.